Welcome to your big preview of every new Netflix Original series set to debut in 2023 or beyond.

 Based on the comics by James Tynion IV, Boom!
 Studios will adapt the series for Netflix.

-For those unfamiliar with the source material, it follows a teen survivor in a town that has been ravaged by a monster who eats children.
+For those unfamiliar with the source material, it follows a teen survivor in a town ravaged by a monster-eating children.

 Cast: Tosin Cole, Nadine Mills, Eric Kofi Abrefa, Calvin Demba

 Originating out of the United Kingdom is this new superhero series which comes from Rapman (best known for Blue Story and Top Boy).